-Every time a new tragedy happens, I update this article.
-Because even though these events underscore that we’re living in a world where anything can happen anywhere at any time, they are not reason to stop traveling, or to avoid huge swaths of the globe out of a misperception that your risk is greater there than anyplace else.
-Actually, they are reason to keep traveling, to make friends around the world, and to be a thoughtful ambassador for your country.
+The answer is not to stop traveling, or to avoid huge swaths of the globe out of a misperception that your risk is greater there than anyplace else.
+The answer is to keep traveling, to make friends around the world, and to be a thoughtful ambassador for your country.
+(And to be as prepared for an emergency as possible.)

 I believe the solution is to put your risk in perspective.
 Here’s how:

-1. Grasp how minuscule the statistical probability is of getting caught in a terrorist attack abroad.
+1. Grasp how minuscule the statistical probability is of getting caught in a terror attack abroad.

-According to the U.S. State Department, the number of U.S. citizens killed overseas by incidents of terrorism from 2001 to 2013 was 350.
-If you’re thinking home is safer, compare that number with the 3,030 killed in the U.S. by terrorism during the same period.
+According to the U.S. State Department, the number of U.S. citizens killed overseas by incidents of terrorism from 2001 to 2014 was 369; compare that number with the 3,043 killed inside the U.S. by terrorism during the same period.
 In terms of street crime and gun violence, most of the U.S. cities we live in are statistically more dangerous than the places we visit abroad.
-Your risk of being killed in a car crash (one in 19,000), drowning in your bathtub (one in 800,000), or being struck by lightning (one in 5.5 million) far exceed your risk of dying from terrorism (one in 20 million).
+Your risk of being killed in a car crash (one in 19,000), drowning in your bathtub (one in 800,000), or being killed by lightning (one in 10 million) far exceed your risk of dying from terrorism (one in 20 million).

 2. Don’t confuse the probability of a terrorist attack with the probability of becoming the victim of a terrorist attack.